 The following is a list of suggestions that might help you to improve the SQL Server stored procedures performance.

 - Try to use the Schema Names while you were creating or referencing any database object.
 It will decrease the database engine processing time.

 - Always specify the required column names within the SELECT Statement.
 And avoid the SELECT * Statement.

-- When you are creating Temporary Tables inside the stored procedure, You have to specify whether the Column accepts NULLS, or NOT explicitly.
+- When you are creating Temporary Tables inside the sp, You have to specify whether the Column accepts NULLS, or NOT explicitly.
 It can be done by using NULL, or NOT NULL

 - Rather than Extracting, or Inserting a large amount of data, try to work with less and essential data.
 It reduces the query processing load, and increase the query performance.

 - Use the SET NOCOUNT ON statement within the SQL server stored procedure.
 It will turn off the messages that are sent by the SQL Server to the Client.
 It includes the number of rows updated, deleted, etc.

 - Try to replace the UNION Operator or OR Operator with the UNION ALL Operator unless you are looking for distinct values.

 - If possible, avoid using the SCALAR Functions in the SELECT statement that returns a large amount of data.
 It is because the scalar function applied on each row (row basic), so it will affect the query performance.

 - To handle the errors, SQL allows us to use the TRY CATCH feature inside the SQL Server Stored Procedures.
 So, try to use the TRY CATCH feature

-- Always use the BEGIN..COMMIT TRANSACTION within the Stored Procedure.
+- Always use the BEGIN..COMMIT TRANSACTION within the SP.
 Remember that the transaction should be as short as possible.
 Otherwise, there is a danger in either deadlock or longer locking.

 Best Approach to create Stored Procedures

-It will be an ideal way to create a stored procedure
+It will be an ideal way to create in real-time